 We’re also getting technologically savvy and companies like Ecovative are transforming mushrooms into everyday materials, even bacon.
-They have a food-tech company called, At Last Food.
+They have a food-tech company called At Last Food.
 They believe that the quickest way to reduce carbon emissions from animal agriculture is to address the whole cut portion of the meat market.
-Think steak and bacon instead of hamburger and sausage.
-Whole cuts are the harder part of the market to address with plant-based solutions.
+Think steak and bacon instead of hamburgers and sausage.
+Whole cuts are the hardest part of the market to address with plant-based solutions.
 Mainly because of the texture and mouthfeel of a steak.
 Therefore it’s necessary to have structure.
 This is why most plant-based companies like Beyond Burger, Impossible Foods, Fry’s, etc all focus on using ground meatless products.
 These are easier to produce and rely on high-temperature, high-pressure extrusion methods.
 However, the reality is this is not enough.
-The world needs a meatless whole-cut alternative, and fast.
+The world needs a meatless, whole-cut alternative, and fast.

 Like It Or Not

-biting down into something solid and texturized is very satisfying.
+Biting down into something solid and texturized is very satisfying.

 AtLast Food explains that some mushroom varieties have strikingly similar characteristics to meat.
 They’ve got the looks, the taste, and the texture.
 There’s the beefsteak mushroom that looks like steak.
 Apparently, chicken of the woods mushrooms also has the same texture as chicken.
 It’s quite an amazing realization because it means that mother nature created plant-based meat options years ago.

 But the challenge with using these mushrooms is they’re elusive and found in forests only at certain times of the year.
 No one has been able to domesticate and farm these wild mushrooms on an industrial scale.
 This is because they’re selective, having adapted closely to their natural environment.
-This is why mushroom foragers go through great lengths to find these Pokémon of the forests.
+This is why mushroom foragers go to great lengths to find these Pokémon of the forests.
 However, Ecovative has developed a patented process to grow the mycelium of these specialty gourmet mushrooms in a scalable way.

 Without a doubt, mushrooms are a good meat substitute.
 The only downside is that they don’t necessarily contain loads of protein.
-But, they’re better than meat in many other ways.
+But they’re better than meat in many other ways.
 Mushrooms are plant-based meat alternatives rich in sources of vitamins including selenium, zinc, vitamin B1, B2, B5, B6, and B12.
-They’re also filled with antioxidants and do not contain fat and carbohydrates.
+They’re also filled with antioxidants and do not contain fat or carbohydrates.
 Better yet, they’re the only vegetable that contains vitamin D naturally as a result of their exposure to sunlight.

-There’s A Wide Selection For Plant-Based Meat
+There’s a Wide Selection of Plant-Based Meat

 The nice thing about mushrooms is the fact that you get quite a big choice.
-There are many different ones to choose from when preparing your plant-based meat and meals so you won’t get bored.
+There are many different ones to choose from when preparing your plant-based meat and meals, so you won’t get bored.

 Also, if you still haven’t made the complete switch to eating plant-based meat, mixing your meat with mushrooms is an easy way to increase eating vegetables and decrease meat consumption.
-This way you can still maintain the meaty satisfaction.
+This way you can still maintain meaty satisfaction.
 You could even prepare your own burger patties and blend them with mushrooms which would be low in calories, carbohydrates, fat, and sodium.
 Therefore, mushrooms alone are extremely healthy for us and contribute to a wholesome plant-based diet.

 Plant-Based Meat Revolution

 There’s no denying the fact that we’re experiencing a pro-plant revolution.
 You’re either moving with it or you’re falling behind and at this point, we don’t have a choice.
-Looking at the stats, our planet needs us to be more conscious about what we put into our mouths sooner than ever before.
+Looking at the stats, our planet needs for us to be more conscious about what we put into our mouths sooner than ever before.
 This is why Eben Bayer the CEO of incubator Ecovative is using the versatility of mushrooms to the max.
 Over the past decade, Bayer has made packaging, textiles, insulation, and furniture out of fungus.
 However, this fall through spinout Atlast Food, Bayer is launching an even more ambitious product… Mushroom bacon!
 This is the first, he hopes, of a whole new category of mushroom meat alternatives.

 Plant-Based Bacon, What?

 Yes, you had better believe it!
 The only reason this idea became a reality is because of mushrooms.
 Particularly varietals such as chicken of the woods and oyster mushrooms.
 These mushrooms have a similar cellular structure to meat and can be cultivated to mimic bacon, steaks, chicken breasts, and other whole cuts.
-This is pretty revolutionary since these oppose Impossible Foods’ and Beyond Meat’s ground meat options.
+This is pretty revolutionary since they oppose Impossible Foods’ and Beyond Meat’s ground meat options.

 Bayer says Mycelium forms beautiful, micron-level structures, with extreme precision, in 3D.
 This incredible design takes into consideration the kinds of texture and structure meat requires to recreate.
 Mycelium is essentially the root structure of mushrooms.
 It’s unique in that it is easy to both grow and shape into different forms.

 Therefore, mushrooms are the latest miracle material for a variety of different plant-based options.
-Interestingly they can be used to recreate favorite breakfast additions like bacon.
+Interestingly, they can be used to recreate favorite breakfast additions like bacon.
 As well as other plant-based meat options like chicken, beef, or pork steaks.
 In the end, texture and structure are what make food so satisfying.
 So if we’re going to go plant-based, we need to find ways to recreate meat for the long term.

-Plant-Based milk has a new contender: Meet Pea Milk.
+Plant-based milk has a new contender: Meet Pea Milk.
 Here’s why you need to try pea milk next.

 Mycelium: The Miracle Mushroom That Can Replace Everything from Bacon to Shoes.
 Vegconomist. https://vegconomist.com/companies-and-portraits/mycelium-the-miracle-mushroom-that-can-replace-everything-from-bacon-to-shoes/.